cloudposse/atmos/website/docs/core-concepts/components/components.md

 ## Component Schema

-To configure a Component inside of a [Stack](/core-concepts/stacks), A Component consists of the infrastructure as code business logic (e.g. a Terraform "root" module) as well as the configuration of that component.
+To configure a Component in a [Stack](/core-concepts/stacks), A Component consists of the infrastructure as code business logic (e.g. a Terraform "root" module) as well as the configuration of that component.
 The configuration of a component is stored in a Stack configuration.

 <br/>